 - Student's name, local address, and telephone number. - A statement of concerns regarding the original decision. - Arguments supporting the student's position. - A statement of the requested solution. - All relevant supporting documentation.

-The vice president or designee will then conduct inquiries as deemed appropriate and shall provide a written decision to the appellant within 15 working days.
-The vice president for instruction's decision is final.
+The provost or designee will then conduct inquiries as deemed appropriate and provide a written decision to the appellant within 15 working days.
+The Office of Instruction's decision is final.

 Academic Renewal